R-Millager/asr4csd/python_for_asr_tutorial_day6.md

 **Why this is important**: Now that you have completed the installations and learned the basics, this step serves as a quick-reference workflow for running Whisper and Pyannote on an interaction audio file.
 We will add in some additional pipeline details to improve functionality. **Additional authorship credit to Isabel Arvelo, M.S., for writing early drafts of portions of this tutorial page and pipeline.**

 *NOTE: If you have already been through this tutorial once and want to directly open the pipeline in Jupyter Notebook, you can go straight there by downloading [this file](NEEDTOADD) and opening it in your working directory.
-You could also [skip to the middle of this tutorial](#4-run-whisper-and-pyannote) to go right to the pipeline code.
+You could also [skip to the middle of this tutorial](#3-run-whisper-and-pyannote) to go right to the pipeline code.

 # **STILL TO DO FOR THIS TUTORIAL PAGE:**
 1. Upload a finished .ipynb file in the Git to allow users who want to just jump right in to upload.
-2. Edit/correct step 5 and below.
 3. Add future notes - lags, model sizes, batch processing, etc.
 4. On to BatchAlign and the rest of the tutorial!
 5. Send to Suma and Hannah to test drive?
 Send to Isa?